 Reverse Seasonal Affective Disorder: SAD in the Summer

-While many get seasonal affective disorder in the winter, 1/10th do over summer.
+Many get seasonal affective disorder in the winter—but some do over the summer.

 Posted Jan 14, 2015